Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-Greedy selection is an old fashioned but the most popular way to perform NMS in object detection.
-The idea behind this process is simple and intuitive: for a set of overlapped detections, the bounding box with the maximum detection score is selected while its neighboring boxes are removed according to a predefined overlap threshold (say, 0.5).
-The above processing is iteratively performed in a greedy manner.

-Although greedy selection has now become the de facto method for NMS, it still has some space for improvement, as shown in Fig \ref{figure:nms-failure}.
-First of all, the top-scoring box may not be the best fit.
+\textbf{Greedy selection:} Greedy selection is an old-fashioned but the most popular way to perform NMS.
+The idea behind it is simple and intuitive: for a set of overlapped detections, the bounding box with the maximum detection score is selected while its neighboring boxes are removed according to a predefined overlap threshold.
+Although greedy selection has now become the de facto method for NMS, it still has some space for improvement.
+First, the top-scoring box may not be the best fit.
 Second, it may suppress nearby objects.
-Finally, it does not suppress false positives.
-In recent years, in spite of the fact that some manual modifications have been recently made to improve its performance \cite{ICCV17-SoftNMS, CVPR18-FitNMSbdIOU, CVPR18-AcqLocConf} (see Section \ref{subsec:improve_loc} for more details), to our best knowledge, the greedy selection still performs as the strongest baseline for today's object detection.
+Finally, it does not suppress false positives \cite{ACCV14-NMSMessages}.
+Many works have been proposed to solve the problems mentioned above \cite{ICCV17-SoftNMS, he2019bounding, liu2019adaptive, zheng2020distance}.